awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 1. For **Capacity Reservation**, choose one of the following options:
    + **Open** — Starts the instance in any open Capacity Reservation that has matching attributes \(instance type, platform, and Availability Zone\) and available capacity\.
 If you do not have a matching Capacity Reservation with available capacity, the instance uses On\-Demand capacity\.
-   + A specific Capacity Reservation — Runs the instance in this Capacity Reservation\.
+   + <Capacity Reservation> — Runs the instance in this specific Capacity Reservation\.
 If the instance attributes \(instance type, platform, and Availability Zone\) do not match those of the Capacity Reservation, or if the selected Capacity Reservation does not have sufficient capacity, the instance launch fails\.
    + **None** — Prevents the instance from running in a Capacity Reservation\.

 **To modify an instance's Capacity Reservation settings using the AWS CLI**